 - A talented team who’s dedicated to providing excellent dental experiences

-If you think you might need an oral surgery procedure, call us today at 708-858-9591 to schedule your complimentary consultation.
+If you think you might need an oral surgery procedure, call us today at 708-858-9591 to schedule your consultation or same-day emergency appointment.
 We’re located at 7630 W. 159th St., convenient for residents in and around the 60462 ZIP code.
+You’ll appreciate our new surgical suite for comfort and privacy.

 Keep Your Smile Looking Its Best With Our Oral Surgery Expertise